-3 Big Reasons Your Toddler Is Waking at Night
+3 Big Reasons Your Toddler Wakes Up at Night

 Every 60 minutes—throughout the night—your child enters the light/drowsy part of her sleep cycle.
-That’s when little commotions can jolt her totally awake.
+That’s when little commotions can cause your toddler to wake up.
 These disturbances can sneak into her mind from the outside world or they can originate from deep inside her body.

 And like the Princess and the Pea, when your sweetie is in light sleep, it takes little—scratchy sheets, a ticking clock, the smell of new furniture, the hall light, a siren down the street—to nudge her from dozing to drama.